-Growth and Comparisons to Other States
+Growth and Comparisons

 For the final portion of Cannabiz Media’s 5-part series about marijuana licenses in California, we review the state’s 2018 licensing growth and how it compares to other states.